Undergraduate Student Handbook

 3. Unauthorized collaboration with other individuals in the preparation of course assignments.

 4. Submitting without authorization the same assignment for credit in more than one course.

 5. Use of dishonest procedures in computer, laboratory, studio, or field work.
 Further clarification on academic honesty will be provided, when appropriate, in individual courses.

 6. Misuse of the University’s technical facilities (computer machinery, laboratories, media equipment, etc.), either maliciously or for personal gain.
 Examples include but are not necessarily limited to:

 a.
 Accessing the private files of another person or agency without express permission.

 b.
 The unauthorized use of technical facilities for purposes not

 When evidence indicates that a student has improperly used a technical facility, an appropriate supervisor (faculty or staff member) may take appropriate action reflecting the seriousness of the infraction, ranging from a verbal warning to, but not beyond, denial of use of the facility.
 If coursework may have been plagiarized, the supervisor will also inform all concerned faculty members, who may take action as described in the procedures for handling cases alleged infractions of academic honesty.

-Each upper division nursing course has a practice learning environment component (PLE).
+Each upper division nursing course has a practice learning experience component (PLE).
 Agency contracts for the PLE will be signed by both student and agency (PLE) representative prior to beginning of the experience.
 Forms are included in the specific course syllabi.
 Grading criteria are specified in each course syllabus.
-A satisfactory grade in practice learning environment component is necessary to receive credit for the course.
+A satisfactory grade in practice learning experience component is necessary to receive credit for the course.

 |NURS310 Professional Nursing Perspectives||4||4||2||6|